dashpresshq/dashpress/README.md

 ## About

-Hadmean is a admin dashboard framework that build itself based on your database schema and your configurations.
+Hadmean is a internal tool generator that build itself based on your database schema and your configurations.
 It is all batteries included and extremely customizable

 ### How it works